-PSD2 is an EU directive designed to regulate access to bank data and enhance security, innovation and market competition.
-Learn how we supported creation of a PSD2 hub that made the smooth implementation of PSD2 possible for banks and Third Party Providers.
+PSD2 is an EU directive designed to regulate access to bank data and enhance security, encourage innovation, and boost market competition.
+Learn how we supported the creation of a PSD2 hub that made the smooth implementation of PSD2 possible for three hundred Polish banks!

-Developer’s Portal can be used to register external TPPs, generate test data, and download information about the PSD2 API specification provided by a bank.
+The Developer’s Portal registers external third-party payment providers, generates test data, and downloads the PSD2 API specification provided by a given bank.

-And last but not least, Gateway API manages access to a bank’s API, verifies certificates, and makes it possible to integrate more value-added services, such as anti-fraud mechanisms, in coming future.
+And finally, the Gateway API manages access to a bank’s API, verifies certificates, and makes it possible to add in more value-added services, such as anti-fraud mechanisms, in the coming future.

 The PSD2 hub, the result of the cooperation between KIR and Neontri, was launched in 2019.
 It integrated hundreds of banks with a number of third-party payment providers half a year before PSD2 came into force.
 Moreover, the entire infrastructure, set up and governed by KIR, can aid third-party payment providers and banks in building competitive and innovative digital solutions.

 In case you liked our article, take a look at some of the other pieces we wrote!